ZijiaLewisLu/ACCV18-ZML2P/README.md

 # Z-ML2P
-Code for ACCV2018, Zero-Shot Facial Expression Recognition with Multi-Label Label Propagation
+This is the code for ACCV2018 Paper, 'Zero-Shot Facial Expression Recognition with Multi-Label Label Propagation'.

+The code and dataset will be released soon.